SAP INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into SAP SE And Encourages Investors To Contact The Firm

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of SAP SE ("SAP" or "the Company") (NYSE: SAP ).
-Investors who purchased SAP securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/SAP .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+09, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of SAP SE (“SAP” or“the Company”) (NYSE: SAP).
+Investors who purchased SAP securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/SAP .

 Investigation Details